gradient-pulse/phi-mesh/experiments/rgpx_proof_proto/cmb_phase_dagger/results/topology_area_frac_v0/headline_findings.md

 (Controls 1–3 separate “expected non-Gaussianity / pipeline imprint” from a genuine model-class mismatch.)

+Method note: This workflow is not aimed at forcing a preferred interpretation.
+We measure operational advantage: which topology statistics remain informative after phase-random nulls and end-to-end ΛCDM+reconstruction controls.

 ## Decision gate status (controls)

 ### Gate 1 — Gaussian Cℓ-matched φ control (PASS)